lolobosse/react-xstate/README.md

 Connecting react components with [xstate](https://github.com/davidkpiano/xstate) state machine library.

 # Why?

+Comments Lolo:
+* Why would I need your xstate?
+* Describe the problems better
+* Link to the white paper of xstate
+* Link to xstate
+* I can do state handling in different file with modules as well: go deeper, explain the pain and why it really solves it.
+If you cannot it's because you didn't understand deep enough :wink:
+* What do you do more than xstate, what value brings your additional complexity?

 Gives you easy access to xstate in the react world and allows you to improve your code structure by extracting state handling into different files.

 # Installation